Whitby Men’s Slo-Pitch League

 the ground in foul territory on or beyond the SAFE LINE.
 Sliding into home

 plate is not allowed.
-The runner is out if he touches home plate or the mat whether or not a play is being
+The runner is out if he touches home

-made.
+a play is being made.
 A runner is not out if the plate is touched in an attempt to avoid a collision.

 Tagging the runner between the